tri4ngl3/CASA0018-Swish-Acoustic-Shot-Tracker/README.md

 **Figure 1.** _The Swish shot tracker. **(A)** Deployment context.
 Positioning of the Swish sensor on the ground behind the court perimeter, beneath the hoop is shown.
 As well as the primary acoustic target zone (rim and net) and the downward propagation of sound to the microphone **(B)** Close-up of the assembled prototype detailing the components: (a) the **Arduino Nano 33 BLE Sense microcontroller**, (b) the **5V rechargeable battery**, (c) the **MP34DT05 microphone**, (d) the **RGB LED**, (e) the **custom fabric securement sleeve**, and (f) the **USB power cord** connecting the battery supply to the board._

-## Application Overview
-The Swish system employs an edge machine learning architecture to process audio locally in real-time.
-The hardware is lightweight and pocket-sized, consisting of an Arduino Nano 33 BLE Sense secured to a portable battery.
-Audio is continuously captured and partitioned using a 1.5-second sliding window with a 0.5-second inference stride.

-Each window is processed through a Mel-filterbank energy (MFE) digital signal processing (DSP) block to convert the audio data into a 2D feature map.
-This is then passed to a quantised Convolutional Neural Network (CNN) classifier, which generates confidence scores for three target classes: make, miss, and noise.
+Each window is processed through a Mel-filterbank energy (MFE) digital signal processing block to convert the audio data into a Mel-spectrogram.
+This is passed to a quantised Convolutional Neural Network (CNN) classifier, which generates confidence scores for three target classes: make, miss, and noise.
 An algorithm then identifies the class with the highest score that exceeds the precision-recall tuned confidence threshold.
 If the window is classified as noise, the device continues listening.
 However, if a make or a miss is detected, then the respective event is recorded and a 2-second refractory period is initiated to prevent duplicate classifications.
 The onboard RGB LED then changes from blue, which indicates the device is listening, to red for a miss or green for a make.
 Shooting statistics are stored in local memory.
 This data can then be retrieved at the end of a session by connecting via a Bluetooth Low Energy (BLE) UART text interface that links the user's smartphone to the device using the Serial Bluetooth Terminal app.

 ![Block diagram showing the flow of data through the Swish system](report_figures/swish_application_graphic.png)

 **Figure 2.** *The Swish system architecture and data processing pipeline.*

 ## Data
-Due to a scarcity of online datasets for acoustic basketball shot classification, a custom dataset was recorded.
-This ensured training data was tailored to the intended device deployment by recording from ground-level underneath the backboard.
+To ensure training data was tailored to the intended device deployment, a custom dataset was recorded, matching device deployment conditions.

 Initial data collection using the Arduino and Edge Impulse's (EI) labelling feature was abandoned due to 20-second recording limits and EI's inefficient labelling workflow.
-Instead, continuous shooting sessions that included a diverse range of shots were recorded.
+Instead, continuous shooting sessions that included a diverse range of shots were recorded on a smartphone.
 To mimic the Arduino mic's acoustic profile, the RecForge app was used to disable automatic gain control and record through a single mic the and files were downsampled to 16 kHz and augmented with artificial noise on EI.

-To streamline annotation, delayed audio-tagging was used, whereby the class label was stated aloud following a pause after each shot.
-In Audacity, 1.5 second windows were labelled and audio tags removed to extract 1,509 data points total, including 353 makes, 572 misses and 584 background noise windows.
+To streamline annotation, delayed audio-tagging was used, whereby class labels were stated aloud following a pause after each shot.
+In Audacity, 1.5 second windows were labelled and audio tags removed (Figure 3) to extract 1,509 data points total, including 353 makes, 572 misses and 584 background noise windows.

 ![Image showing Audacity labelling system](report_figures/audacity_casa_diag.png)

 **Figure 3.** *Audacity workspace demonstrating the manual audio annotation workflow.
 Over 2.5 hours of continuous raw shooting audio was segmented into discrete class windows using this method.
-Noise segments were intentionally left longer, allowing the  Impulse pipeline to automatically partition them into multiple 1.5-second windows.*
+Noise segments were intentionally left longer, allowing the EI pipeline to automatically partition them into multiple 1.5-second windows.*

 In order to correct class imbalance that skewed model predictions, misses were down-sampled to match the exact number of makes.
-Audio windows were then processed in EI into MFE feature maps ready for model training.
+Audio windows were processed in EI into exact 1.5 second windows and Mel-spectrograms, ready for model training (Figure 4).

 <div align="center">
   <img src="report_figures/shot_MFE_spectrograms_diagram.png" alt="Diagram showing MFE spectrograms of different shots" width="60%">
 </div>

-**Figure 4.** *MFE spectrograms illustrating the distinct acoustic profiles of a clean swish, an unclean make, a miss and background noise (ball bouncing) over a 1.5-second sample window.*
+**Figure 4.** *Mel-spectrograms illustrating the acoustic profiles of a clean swish, an unclean make, a miss and background noise (ball bouncing) over a 1.5-second sample window.*

 ## Model & Experiments
 Constructing a TinyML model means navigating the inherent trade-off balance between classification accuracy and processing efficiency (Lin et al., 2020).

 ### Model Architecture

 To determine the optimal model for my device, I initially experimented with three architectures: a standard Dense Neural Network (DNN), a 1D Convolutional Neural Network (CNN), and a 2D CNN (Table 1).
-To prevent all models from overfitting, a high dropout rate was used between dense layers and noise injection and time-masking were employed to artificially expand the variance of the training dataset.
+To prevent models from overfitting, a high dropout rate was used and noise injection and time-masking were employed to artificially expand the variance of the training dataset.

 <div align="center">